lxbrvr/alfred-keepassxc-workflow/README.md

 - It works with KeepassXC key files
 - It saves your KeepassXC master password to OSX Keychain.
 - No dependencies.
 Only Alfred and KeepassXC.
-- Automatically paste entry attributes to front most app with `Command ⌘ + Return ↵`.
+- Automatically paste entry attributes to front most app with.
+- Open urls in default browser.
 - Clipboard timeout.

 ## Installation